This website documents the activity of the ArtSci Salon, an initiative fostering dialogues between the arts and technoscience.

-Based on the demographic, the requisites, and the interests of our members, the goal of ArtSci Salon is:
+Based on the demographic and the interests of our members, the goal of ArtSci Salon is:

-- To provide outreach opportunities for local and international innovative research projects in the Sciences and in the Arts;
+1) To provide outreach opportunities for local and international innovative research projects in the Sciences and in the Arts.
+Our programming is designed to foster the initiation of new art projects at the intersection between the arts, science and technology.

-- To foster critical dialogue on topics and concerns shared by the sciences and the arts;
+2) To foster critical – and respectful – dialogue on topics and concerns shared by the sciences and the arts.

 There are many ways to reach us: